lzhzero/dds-cloudlab/README.md

 Pre-Requisite
 * Cloudlab image:
-Dependent libraries such as protobuf, unwind, crypto, profiler, boost, metis, leveldb, tcmalloc. details are in wiki pages.
+Dependent libraries such as protobuf, unwind, crypto, profiler, boost, metis, leveldb, tcmalloc, tbb. details are in wiki pages.
 Our projects installation: zeromq, logcabin, pmem, dtranx.
 Kernel is modified to support PMEM.
 Open file limit is adjusted.